5 stunning examples of sponsored content to inspire your next campaign

 Tip 2.
 Have a clear strategy for your sponsored content

 As we mentioned, sponsored content is actually created by your partner — not your brand.
-Still, it’s important to have a set strategy for the campaign, and a clear editorial approach for your target audience.
+Still, it’s important to have a set content strategy for the campaign, and a clear editorial approach for your target audience.

 For example, depending on your brand and what you’re selling, you may want to keep content light and entertaining or make it educational.
 The key, though, is to avoid a hard-sell approach.